 Your Best Strategy

 Remember, wildlife and gardening are not incompatible.
-A garden planted to vegetables, fruits, and flowers attracts bees, hoverflies, and other insects which – in turn – provide good foraging for hedgehogs and robins.
+A garden planted with vegetables, fruits, and flowers attracts bees, hoverflies, and other insects which – in turn – provide good foraging for hedgehogs and robins.